Zeh237/Superstore-Data-Analytics/README.md

 4.  **Database Setup:**

-    * In the root directory of the project you will see a db.sql file, import it into your database using mysqlworkbench or any tool of your choice
+    * In the root directory of the project you will see a db.sql file, it contains all the superstore data needed for this project.
+Import it into your database using mysqlworkbench or any tool of your choice
     * Head on to the .env file and specify your database credentials. the .env.example will help you.
 The env file should look like this

     ![image](https://github.com/user-attachments/assets/44bb9bc8-9978-4bdb-9f8d-37fd2e245329)